vampir-byte/gpu-passthrough-fedora/README.md

 Reboot and check if it worked.
 Do so using `$ sudo dmesg | grep -i vfio` and `$ lspci -nnk` to see.
 If command one doesn't really make it clear, look at your GPU in the results of command two to see if vfio-pci took control of it e.g. `Kernel driver in use: vfio-pci`

 If you installed the CachyOS kernel, do make sure you selected that when you booted your system, else you will be using your kernel without ACS Override.
+I heavily suggest changing your default kernel to it using grubby (which is pre-installed) via the following:

+`sudo grubby --info=ALL | grep -E "index=|kernel="` Will show every kernel installed and their index.
+Take note of the index of the kernel w/ CachyOS, e.g. `/boot/vmlinuz-6.17.9-cachyos1.fc43.x86_64`.

+Next run `sudo grubby --set-default-index=`, adding whatever index the CachyOS kernel was located at.

+Lastly check if it worked with `sudo grubby --default-index`, in my case my CachyOS kernel was located at 0, and the output was `0`, so it worked.
+Now everytime you boot it should boot to that index/kernel without having to select it in settings.

 ---